 Grandiose narcissists tend to display dominance more openly, which sometimes makes their behavior easier for others to recognize (Wink, 1991).

-The greatest emotional damage is often caused through indirect psychological aggression rather than direct pressure: gossip, emotional manipulation, social pressure through “flying monkeys,” and other forms of indirect influence.
+The greatest emotional damage in a modern, socially safe environment is caused through indirect psychological aggression rather than direct pressure: gossip, emotional manipulation, social pressure through flying monkeys, and other forms of indirect influence.

 This is where covert and vulnerable types are especially effective.